9brada6/tabs-with-posts/development.md

 - Bug: Find where the cache might be generated different if the user has admin privilege, or find a way to disable admin privilege.

-- Add in documentation to switch to another plugin if YASR plugin is used to get most rated posts.

 - ### TODO Manual Tests